remotivelabs.broker

 class WriteSignal:

-A signal intended to be published with a specific value.
+A signal value to be published to the broker.

 Attributes: